ryanlopezzzz/EEG/README.md

 * The project owes much thanks to instructables.com/DIY-EEG-and-ECG-Circuit/.
 We have based our procedures and methods on the instructions in this article, but we created our own circuit design and wrote our own code for data-taking and analysis.
 * Flappy bird code reference: https://github.com/clear-code-projects/FlappyBird_Python
 * Independent Component Analysis: http://arnauddelorme.com/ica_for_dummies/; youtube series https://www.youtube.com/watch?v=kWAjhXr7pT4&list=PLXc9qfVbMMN2uDadxZ_OEsHjzcRtlLNxc&index=2; https://sccn.ucsd.edu/~jung/Site/EEG_artifact_removal.html
-* EEG and Alpha Wave informtions are largely from Wikipedia.
+* EEG and Alpha Wave informations are largely from Wikipedia.